-For existing customers, the scorecards also incorporate data on actual payment performance and product utilisation with Vanquis Bank and take data from an external credit bureau each month to refresh customers' payment performance position with other lenders.
+For existing customers, the scorecards also incorporate data on actual payment performance and product utilisation and take data from an external credit bureau each month to refresh customers' payment performance position with other lenders.
 As a result, the customer's latest performance across all their UK lending is incorporated into credit line management decisions each month.